melanierichards/random/OFL.md

 LICENSE FOR FONT: MARTIAN MONO
 ===========================================================

-Copyright 2021 The Martian Mono Project Authors (https://github.com/evilmartians/mono)
+Copyright 2021 The Martian Mono exploration Authors (https://github.com/evilmartians/mono)

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: